microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 And finally, transform the rest of the questions to certain memory location use (read/write/execute) and/or pattern.

-**First, context**:
-As you can see the error you get in the message box doesn't make sense: "Operation completed successfully".
-If you are not familiar with Windows Error API, the error may be cleared/reset every time a Windows API is called, therefore if you don't call `Kernelbase::GetLastError()` right after the Windows API call you may get a different error.
-That is what has happened here.
+### Using queries to go directly to the point of interest in execution

 Can we find out the exact point in time where the program created the message box with the confusing error?

-### Using queries to go directly to the point of interest in execution

 One way to think about this problem is to list all calls to `user32!MessageBoxW` (Windows API to show a message box), order it by the start time of the function, and then pick the